 While workplace flexibility is often associated with when and where employees work, it also covers flexibility of task.
 That can mean redefining or customizing an individual’s job description to capitalize on their strengths so that they can best assist you in addressing your business needs.
 Again, this is a practice that can benefit all employees.

 A number of resources can assist employers in understanding the many facets of workplace flexibility and how to implement effective flexible employment arrangements.
-For instance, the U.S. Department of Labor’s Office of Disability Employment Policy developed a Workplace Flexibility Toolkit that centralizes resources focused on helping employers and employees maintain a strong work-life balance.
+For instance, the U.S. Department of Labor’s Office of Disability Employment Policy (ODEP) developed a Workplace Flexibility Toolkit that centralizes resources focused on helping employers and employees maintain a strong work-life balance.
 Furthermore, the Families and Work Institute’s Workplace Flexibility Among Small Employers provides a number of strategies, and its 2014 National Study of Employers/Including the Talents of Employees with Disabilities addresses workplace flexibility from the disability perspective in particular.